-Menstrual cramp symptoms include headaches, cramps in your lower back and lower abdomen, irritability, bloating, and even hunger.What causes menstrual cramps?
+Menstrual cramp symptoms or premenstrual pain include headaches, cramps in your lower back and lower abdomen, irritability, bloating, and even hunger.What causes menstrual cramps?

 Largely, hormones are the cause of period cramps.
 The changing hormones leading up to and during your period can have side effects on your body and mood, making them the reasons for menstrual cramps.
 Here’s a breakdown of the hormones that cause menstrual cramps.

 In the few days leading up to your period, the hormone progesterone drops, signalling to your body to start breaking down your uterine lining.
 This drop in progesterone is a big cause of period cramps and can even cause moodiness and hunger, too.
 Low levels of progesterone can cause irritability, hunger, acne, breast tenderness, and fatigue.

 Estrogen levels leading up to and during your period are also very low.
 This can cause bloating, mood swings, and headaches.

 During your period, chemicals known as prostaglandins cause your uterus to contract, helping it shed your uterine lining – aka your period.
 These contractions are one of the reasons for menstrual cramps.How to relieve menstrual cramps

 Now that you know what causes menstrual cramps, you can do something about them.
 For instance, treating menstrual cramp symptoms caused by muscle contractions should focus on relaxing your muscles.
 This includes things like staying warm, taking a bath, and doing gentle stretches.

 One simple and easy tip to relieve menstrual cramps is also to drink water.